Nissemanen/frukt/README.md

 integer = number # same as `int(number)`
 floating_point = number # also works, same as `float(number)`
 ```
+### Array
+An `array` is like a sorted collection of items.
+Arrays are type specific, and can only hold one type of items.
+That means you can have an array of integers, and that will be the only acceptable type in that array.
+Arrays are declared with the desired type inside a greater/equal symbol, like `<int>` or `<str>`as

 ## Declarations
 ### Variables